Authress-Engineering/openapi-explorer/docs/documentation.md

 ### Setup (Required)
 * `explorer-location` - current location of the document.
 Set to dynamically navigate to the location in the doc using the path.
 * `spec-url` - OpenAPI specification document url
-* `server-url` - Set the server url, when not specified will be by default the host of the `spec-url`.
+* `server-url` - Set the server url, when not specified defaults to the first listed server in the spec.
 * `collapse` - Set the operations and components collapsed by default

 #### Enable functionality